cssnano/cssnano/packages/css-size/README.md

 # css-size

-> Display the size of a CSS file.
+> Compare the size of a CSS file after processing it to the original.

-All results are shown using the [`gzip-size`] module, as this most accurately represents what will be served to a client in production.
+Results are shown for uncompressed as well as when compressed using gzip and brotli.
+For most users, one of the compressed sizes will best represent what will be served to a client in production.
 It also provides a better comparison between the minified and the original CSS.

-CSS is minified with [`cssnano`].
+CSS is expected to processed by [`postcss`] plugins but can be used with any processing code that returns a promise that resolves to an object with a `css` property.

 ## Install